Simran-Kaur1996/Deploy_a-WordPress_on_AWS/README.md

 ## Problem Statement

-The goal of this project was to set up a scalable, fault-tolerant, and secure WordPress website on AWS.
-The website needs to handle dynamic traffic by scaling up and down based on demand, ensuring high availability across multiple Availability Zones (AZs), and providing secure access through encrypted connections.
-Additionally, it should make use of AWS’s managed services to reduce the operational overhead of managing infrastructure.
+The purpose of the project was to deploy a secure, scalable and resilient WordPress website utilizing the AWS infrastructure.
+The website has to be able to reactively adjust its level of resources with respect to traffic that would be witnessed at a given time, be distributed for resilience across at least two availability zones with appropriate security measures in place that would include encryption.
+In turn, it should also leverage the AWS owned services to reduce the workload associated with the management of the infrastructure.

+🧩 Problems Solved

+High Availability:

+Guarantees that the failure of one Availability Zone will not affect the website.

+Scalability:

+Automatically adjusts the resources based on the traffic levels.

+Enhanced Security:

+Removal of the threat to the web servers and the data through Private subnets and security groups.

+Simplified Management:

+Less administrative effort because of AWS RDS and EFS.

+🛑 Issues Faced and Resolutions

+EC2 instances not connecting to the EFS

+Answer: This was due to the application of incorrect security group rules to restrict NFS network traffic.

+Resolution: NFS (Port 2049) traffic is allowed in EFS security groups.

+WordPress is unable to connect to the database.

+Answer: An inappropriate password was used when inputting credentials for the XFS database.

+Resolution: wp-config.php was updated with the proper credentials and it was verified the relevant RDS security group rule was right.

 ## Architecture Overview